-are becoming increasingly important to organisations' recruitment and promotion policies, this degree will add long-term value to your career.
+As high level academic qualifications are becoming increasingly important to organisations' recruitment and promotion policies, this degree will add long-term value to your career.

 Graduates of this programme are currently employed in manufacturing and service organisations across a wide range of sectors including the retail, food and beverage, pharmaceutical and electronics industries.
-Many are www.dcu.ie/connected also self-employed.
+Many are also self-employed.